The 3 Best Stretches for Baseball

 Improve your baseball and minimize injuries with 3 of the best baseball stretches.

-by Brad Walker | First Published October 14, 2010 | Updated March 29, 2019
+by Brad Walker | Updated October 14, 2024

 Muscles used in Baseball

 For a baseball player, the upper body anatomy is critical in the game.
-The wrist, fingers, arm and shoulder are of utmost importance during pitching and throwing.
+The wrist, fingers, arm, and shoulder are of utmost importance during pitching and throwing.
 The primary muscles of the upper body used are pectoralis major, deltoids, teres major, triceps and the rotator cuff muscles.
 The serratus anterior muscles help to stabilize the scapula.

 The back extensors, abdominals and obliques also help with trunk rotation during the pitching and throwing motion.